 Materials

-For one hat:
+For one hat

-1 skein Bernat Baby Velvet (100% Polyester, 300 g/10.5 oz, 450 m/492 yds) Can also use two 3.5 oz skeins.
+Bernat Baby Velvet (100% polyester, 300 g/10.5 oz, 450 m/492 yds)

 Pattern

 Make an even-numbered chain that measures 2 inches less than head circumference.
-If unable to measure in person, here is a standard head size chart you can use to estimate:

 ROWS 3 – 28: Repeat row 2 until you reach 28 rows, or until the length measures 7 inches for adults, 6 inches for kids, or 5 inches for a baby size.

 Switch to a G Hook.
-Work 1 row of DC, still inserting your hook in between the posts.
+Work 1 row of DC, still inserting your hook in between the stitch posts.
 CH 2 and turn.

 Alternate front and back post DC across the row.
 Work one DC underneath the turning chain.
 CH 2 and turn.